ivanovsaleksejs/leds/README.md

 ## Installation

 Download and write a [micropython firmware](http://micropython.org/download#esp32) into ESP32.
+If you want to be able to use an optimized function neopixel_write_compressed then you need to use [my fork of this firmware](https://github.com/ivanovsaleksejs/micropython).
 You can use esptool for flashing.
 Create files config.json and stripData.json from examples.
-Copy all files from esp32 folder onto your ESP32 (you can use ampy).
+Copy all .py files as well as .json files from esp32 folder onto your ESP32 (you can use ampy).

 Install nginx and redis on your RPi.
 Configure avahi daemon to specify a local domain according to config.json.
 Configure nginx to redirect all /backend links to 8081 port: